Lab-Rats-Fullstack/Lab-Rats/README.md

 - features a random recipe each time Main page is accessed so that more recipes are seen

 Recipes page:
-- contains all recipes in pagination for easier viewing
+- contains all recipes in RecipePagination for easier viewing
 - has a search bar that will search for recipes via Title and category tags
 - has a category tag filter for faster searches